Troops will receive $1,776 checks before Christmas, Trump announces

 “We made a lot more money than anybody thought because of tariffs, and the bill helped us along.
 Nobody deserves it more than our military, and I say congratulations to everybody,” Trump said.

+Roughly 1.28 million Active Component military members and 174,000 Reserve Component military members will receive this supplement, the official said.
+In Trump’s policy agenda that passed over the summer, Congress appropriated $2.9 billion to the Defense Department, which the White House has rebranded as the Department of War, to supplement the Basic Allowance for Housing entitlement, according to the official.

+“This one-time payment exemplifies the Department’s ongoing commitment to improving the housing and quality of life for our military members and their families,” the official said.

-CNN has reached out to the White House and Treasury for more information on the payments.
+CNN has reached out to Treasury Department for more information on the payments.

 The-CNN-Wire